ccao-data/data-architecture/docs/design-docs/reporting-sot.md

   needs, as the available assets are often changing.

-Now that the pace of institutional change has slowed a bit, it's possible to create a more permanent set of reporting views that would help solve these problems.
+Now that the pace of institutional change has slowed a bit, it's possible to create a more permanent set of reporting tables that would help solve these problems.

 #### Requirements